 Happy World Day for Health and Safety at Work!

-Here’s an international notable day that we rarely pay much attention to: World Day for Health and Safety at Work.
-Funny how we make a big deal about days like Valentine’s (where we’re technically “remembering” the martyrdom of two guys named Valentine who were executed by the Romans) and Hallowe’en (which began with us honouring the “faithfully departed”), while bypassing awareness-raising days around topics that impact our everyday lives.
+It’s a notable international day that we rarely pay much attention to.
+Funny how we make a big deal about days like Valentine’s (where we’re technically “remembering” the martyrdom of two guys named Valentine who were executed by the Romans) and Halloween (which began with us honouring the “faithfully departed”), while we bypass awareness-raising days around topics that impact our everyday lives.

-The DEWALT MD501 Rugged Android Smartphone
+1. The DEWALT MD501, a Rugged Android Smartphone

-The phone also has a pre-installed Lone Worker Protection App, which uses GPS function to provide the worker’s exact location to a colleague or manager when activated.
-A side-mounted function button can be programmed to make Push-to-Talk calls, allowing one-to-one or one-to-many communication during emergencies.
-Workers can also set an accelerometre, which triggers an alarm when the user suffers a fall.
-Overall, people working in harsh or precarious conditions may want to opt for the MD501 the next time they’re looking for a new mobile.
+The phone also has a pre-installed lone worker protection app, which uses a GPS function to provide the worker’s exact location to a colleague or manager when activated.
+Additionally, a side-mounted function button can be programmed to make push-to-talk calls, allowing one-to-one or one-to-many communication during emergencies.
+Workers can also set an accelerometer, which triggers an alarm when the user suffers a fall.
+Overall, people working in harsh or precarious conditions may want to opt for the MD501 the next time they’re looking for a new mobile phone.

-Starling Minds is an online preventative mental health program which helps workers manage stress-related issues like depression and anxiety.
-It allows workers to do some basic assessments and tracking around their mental health, train using evidence-based cognitive behavioural tools and learn more about how the mind works.
+Starling Minds is an online preventative mental health program that helps workers in construction and elsewhere manage stress-related issues like depression and anxiety.
+It allows workers to do some basic assessments and tracking around their mental health, train using evidence-based cognitive behavioral tools, and learn more about how the mind works.
 While it shouldn’t be a substitution for getting help from a professional in times of crisis, it can be a helpful tool to add to the mix.

-Some companies tried to address both these issues by requiring workers to wear a sticker on their hard hat, which would indicate their health condition to a manager in emergency situations.
-Here’s the problem: It’s not just managers that can see a sticker on your hard hat.
+Some companies tried to address both of these issues by requiring workers to wear a sticker on their hard hat, which would indicate their health condition to a manager in emergency situations.
+Here’s the problem: it’s not just managers that can see a sticker on your hard hat.
 Your entire team can see it, too.
-At Faber, we thought there had to be a more private and more effective solution.
+At Faber, we thought there had to be a more private and effective solution.
 That’s why our platform allows contractors to pull up workers’ relevant health and safety information with the tap of a finger in times of emergency, without requiring workers to “out” their conditions to other team members.